1885 Squak Valley attack: Undisputed accounts

 Ingebright and Lars Wold were two brothers who owned a large hop farm in the Squak Valley, about 15 miles east of Seattle, in the 1880s.
 For several years they had been using local American Indian laborers to pick the hop crop, but in 1885 the market prices for hops were very low.
 After failing to negotiate lower wages with the Indians, in late August the Wold brothers contracted with the firm of Quong Chong & Company in Seattle to bring Chinese laborers to pick the hops for a reduced rate.

 On Saturday afternoon, September 5, 1885, a group of 37 Chinese laborers arrived at the Wold brothers' farm.
 They pitched their tents in the orchard at the farm.
 That same night a group of local Squak Valley residents, led by Samuel Robertson and DeWitt Rumsey, visited the Chinese and told them they should leave the valley.
 They were interrupted by one of the Wold brothers' workers, who persuaded the local men to go see the Wold brothers.
-The local men met with the Wold brothers and told them that the Chinese must leave, or else the same men would come back and force them to leave.
+The local men, along with George W. Tibbetts, the local Justice of the Peace and prominent merchant, met with the Wold brothers and told them that the Chinese must leave, or else the same men would come back and force them to leave.
 The Wold brothers told the group to go away and let the Chinese do their work.
 The group then left and returned to their homes.

 On Sunday, September 6, news of the Rock Springs massacre of Chinese miners in Wyoming was on the front page of the Seattle newspaper.

 On Monday, September 7, at about 4 o'clock, another group of about 30 Chinese laborers started to enter Squak Valley and were met at George W. Tibbetts' store by a group of white men and Indians.
 The crowd intimidated the arriving Chinese, who turned around and went back the way they came.
 There are no known reports of who was in the group of men that turned the Chinese away.

 At approximately 10 PM that same day, a group of at least five white men and two Indians went to the Chinese camp on the Wold brothers' farm.
 Several rounds of shots were fired into the tents of the Chinese workers, and at least six Chinese workers were hit by the gunfire.
 Two, identified as Fung Woey and Mong Gow, died quickly, and another, identified as Yeng San, died the following morning.
 The remaining three wounded men—named Gong Heng, Ah Jow and Mun Gee—recovered, although Mun Gee was reported to have more permanent injuries.